yulyapushyk/project1/README.md

 If the user makes a ‘GET’ request, login.html will be rendered.

 ### Find a book
-Users can seach for a book by title, author or isbn.
+Users can seach for a book by title, author or isbn, or by any two of them or by title, author and isbn together.
-And this page would display a list of possible matching results,
+And this page would display a list of possible matching results.

 ### Book's details
 It's book page with details about the book: its title, author, publication year, ISBN number, and any reviews that users have left for the book on your website.